-Hyaluronic acid fillers like Restylane, Emervel and Teosyal are only one way to deal with dark under-eye circles.
+Hyaluronic acid fillers like Restylane, Juvederm and Belotero are only one way to deal with dark under-eye circles.
 According to the American Society for Aesthetic Plastic Surgery, there are other treatments that can provide improvement.
 Lower eyelid surgery (blepharoplasty) can correct this problem if the darkened appearance is due to eyelid “bags” that cause shadowing, or due to fine wrinkling and bunching of the skin in the area directly below the lower eyelids, called the “tear trough.”

 If surgery does not completely solve the problem, a chemical peel or bleaching solution to the area may help.
 If you want to address your own under-eye circles, be sure to make sure your injector is qualified and is working out of an accredited facility.
 Being in a registered doctor’s office is usually a good start.

 We know that blackheads are not something you want on your face – ever.
 The word alone is not a pretty one.
 The longer blackheads go untreated, the more they expand your pores, and the longer they stay expanded, the bigger your pores become.

 Blackheads or comedones are basically the same as whiteheads, except for blackheads have an oxidized fatty deposit.
 And when fatty deposits are oxidized, they turn dark.
 So they’re called blackheads.
 When they’re not oxidized, they’re called whiteheads.
 Blackheads differ from other pimples because they are open, and not enclosed by a layer of skin like most spots or pimples.

 With the help of a few tricks we will help you get rid and prevent blackheads.